ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 ### Configure webserver logging (optional but recommended)

 Once your domain is fully enabled on DDoSX, all requests to your webserver will appear to come from the DDoSX IP address rather than the original client.
 Therefore you may wish to configure your webserver to place the original client IP address into the logs.
-This is most important if you're using a stats package like Webalizer or AWStats, which rely on analysing your local webserver logs.
+This is most important if you're using a stats package like Webalizer or AWStats, which rely on analysing your local web server logs.

 Here's how to do this for NGiNX and Apache: